jakemulf/google-analytics-twitter-ads-deephaven/README.md

 It may take a few days for you to get approved.

+### Slack

+To collect data from Slack's API, you need to set up a Slack application.
+To start, you can go to https://api.slack.com/apps/ and click the **Create New App** button.
+Give your app a name and assign it to your workspace.

+On the next page, click the **Permissions** section underneath **Add features and functionality**.
+Scroll down to the **Scopes** section and click **Add an OAuth Scope**.
+This should open up a dropdown menu.

+Add the following OAuth scopes: `channels:history`, `channels:read`, `groups:history`, `groups:read`, `im:history`, `im:read`, `mpim:history`, `mpim:read`

+Now, scroll up to the **OAuth Tokens for Your Workspace** section and click the **Install to Workspace** button.
+On the next page, press **Allow**.

+If this was done correctly, you should see your app in your Slack workspace's **Apps** section.
+Invite the app to any channels you want to track metrics in: `/invite @<AppName>`.

+Back in the **OAuth Tokens for Your Workspace** section, there should be a **Bot User OAuth Token** field.
+This is the value used in the `SLACK_API_TOKEN` environmental variable for this project.

+Lastly, you need your channel IDs.
+These are simply found in the channel information in your workspace.
+You can optionally save one of these in the `SLACK_CHANNEL` environmental variable for this project.

 ## Launch

 Run this script to launch the app: